The Old Ones

-If you move beyond the foliage line of Mount Greyrock and continue on that rocky path known as the Frozen Trail, follow it as it skirts the Eastern edge of the World’s Edge pass you will eventually stand in the chilled shadow of The Last Fortress of Vorn.
-This monolithic keep was created during the final campaign of Vorn’s unification and is said to mark the northern point of the Empire.
+If you move beyond the foliage line of Mount Greyrock and continue on that rocky path known as the Frozen Trail, follow it as it skirts the Eastern edge of the World’s Edge Pass you will eventually stand in the chilled shadow of The Last Fortress of Vorn.
+This monolithic keep was created during the final campaign of Vorn’s unification and is said to mark the easternmost point of the early Empire.
 The keep itself was created in what is called the Miracle of Rock and Iron.

 The Miracle of Rock and Iron

 As the tale is told, in the 49th year of Vorn’s rule, World’s Edge pass was the site of a great battle in which Vorn himself was wounded.
 During the melee a great snowstorm swept down on the combatants and Vorn became separated from the Hausmacher, his elite guard.Thought cut off, Vorn fought on with righteous fury, lleading the charge with a patchwork host of irregular auxiliaries made up from recently converted tribes of the local region against a vast force of heathen savages.
 It was during this fight when the warlord leading the heathen force, some powerful fel-champion of a dead forgotten religion , managed to wound the divine warrior himself.
 When Vorn’s blood fell on the rocky slope it hardened to iron and expanded outward along the mountain, rising up and forming impenetrable walls.
 Hundreds were killed as the force of this upheaval flung entire companies from the mountainside, hurtling to their frosty doom below.
 Thus, the keep was formed around Vorn, the auxiliary force, the fel-champion and his remaining berserkers.